let people misunderstand you

 Read that again.

-And one day—when you are far from the rooms that required your silence to feel comfortable, when you are soft and whole and wildly, unapologetically yourself—you will realize their misunderstanding was never your burden to carry.
+One day when you are far from the rooms that required your silence to feel comfortable, when you are soft and whole and wildly yourself, you will realize their misunderstanding was never your burden to carry.

 You will look back and see that every time you chose your peace over their approval, you were building a life that was truly yours.
 You will see that freedom is not found in being understood by everyone, but in being true to yourself, even when you stand alone.